slexisvn/query_engine/docs/03-optimizer/19-projection-limit-and-cleanup.md

 ## Exercises

+### Understand

+What should COUNT(*) and SUM(x) return on an empty input with no GROUP BY?
+What changes with GROUP BY k?

+### Practice

-1. Reproduce the two `Empty` plans.
+1. **Observe.** Reproduce the two `Empty` plans.
 Then predict what happens to `SELECT SUM(C_CUSTKEY) FROM CUSTOMER WHERE 1 = 0` and what value the row contains, and check both.

-2. Write a helper that walks a plan and prints each scan's alias and column names.
+2. **Observe.** Write a helper that walks a plan and prints each scan's alias and column names.
 Use it to reproduce the pruning table for the running query, then find a query where projection pushdown prunes nothing and explain why.

-3. Fix the `COUNT(*)` case. `pruneScan` needs to distinguish "no constraint" from "no columns needed".
+3. **Extend (optional).** Fix the `COUNT(*)` case. `pruneScan` needs to distinguish "no constraint" from "no columns needed".
 Note that its existing guard, `neededCols.length > 0 && neededCols.length < node.columns.length`, already refuses to produce a zero-column scan — decide what the scan should keep instead, and run the tests.

-4. Delete `PredicateDedup` from the pipeline, then optimize the divergent query from chapter 15 and count conjuncts.
+4. **Extend (optional).** Delete `PredicateDedup` from the pipeline, then optimize the divergent query from chapter 15 and count conjuncts.
 Then set `QE_OPTIMIZER_FIXPOINT_ITERATIONS=32` and count again.

-5. Extend `NodeMerge` to collapse a `Project` whose expressions are a strict subset of its child's, in the same order.
+5. **Extend (optional).** Extend `NodeMerge` to collapse a `Project` whose expressions are a strict subset of its child's, in the same order.
 Write down the case where that is unsound before you write the code.

+### Hints and expected observations

+The ungrouped result has one row: count 0 and sum NULL.
+With grouping keys there are no groups and therefore no output rows.

 ## Recap